mediamicroservices/mm/README.md

 * Both makederiv and makeyoutube may use the full list of options under [makederiv](https://github.com/mediamicroservices/mm#makederiv).

 #### migratefiles
 * migratefiles is a script that uses rsync to move files, and creates a log documenting the checksum, time, and file paths of files migrated. migratefiles expects a directory input.
-To use migrate files, type the command `migratefiles -o [destination] [input]`
+To use migrate files, type the command `migratefiles -o [destination] [input]`.

 #### mmtest
 * mmtest is a regression test that will test whether tinkering with the derivative creation process changes the character of the derivative files. mmtest generates simple test files, creates derivatives of these files with makederiv, and checks the checksums of the generated derivatives against a set of expected checksums.
 Once the test completes, it will report which checksums did not match as expected to help debug.